Get expert tax and accounting help!

 Challenge Responsible-Person Status

-Show the person lacked real authority — using job descriptions, signature cards, board minutes, and the actual mechanics of who approved disbursements.
-Title is not the test; control is.
+Show the person lacked real authority, using job descriptions, signature cards, and board minutes.

 02